kubernetes/enhancements/keps/sig-multicluster/5939-mcs-cluster-selection/README.md

 connections.
 How this is handled (for example, connection draining, graceful transition) is implementation specific, but implementations should make a best effort to avoid abrupt connection termination.

+### EndpointSlice Active Label

+MCS-API implementations that create `EndpointSlice`s for imported services must add the `multicluster.kubernetes.io/active` label to every MCS-managed `EndpointSlice`, whether or not cluster selection is supported or configured for that service.
+If cluster selection is not supported, all MCS-managed `EndpointSlice`s are active.

+For active `EndpointSlice`s, the label value must be `"true"`.
+The label value must be `"false"` when cluster selection is configured and the `EndpointSlice`'s source cluster is not currently selected.

+Consumers such as Gateway API implementations can use this label to consume endpoints from selected clusters.
+For example, consumers can use the selector `multicluster.kubernetes.io/active!=false` to only select active `EndpointSlice`s and keep compatibility with `EndpointSlice`s created before this label existed.
+Consumers that manage live traffic should make a best effort to avoid abrupt connection termination when the selected clusters change and some `EndpointSlice`s become inactive.

 ### Interaction with Service Traffic Distribution